Crunchy Broccoli Slaw

 - 1/2 cup apple cider vinegar

 - 1/2 cup sugar

-- In a large bowl, combine coleslaw, ramen noodles, sunflower seeds, almonds, and scallions.
+In a large bowl, combine coleslaw, ramen noodles, sunflower seeds, walnuts, and scallions.
 In a small bowl, whisk together vinegar, oil, and sugar.

 - Pour dressing over the top of salad ingredients and toss to coat.
 Let rest 20 minutes at room temperature to blend flavors.